Mimili, South Australia

 Mimili is an Aboriginal community in the Anangu Pitjantjatjara Yankunytjatjara Lands in South Australia, comprising one of the six main communities on "The Lands" (the others being Amata, Pukatja, Kaltjiti, Indulkana and Pipalyatjara).
-At the 2016 Australian census, Mimili had a population of 243.

 After European settlement in the 19th century, there was a cattle station on the land, which was named Everard Park.
 The station was purchased by the South Australian government in 1972 before transferring it to the traditional owners.

 Time zone

 Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
 The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Mimili is situated in South Australia, within the APY, about 70 km west of the Stuart Highway and 380 km south of Alice Springs.

 History and significance

 According to the local Pitjantjatjara people, Mimili is the original name.
 The community grew around the Everard Park cattle station, and is surrounded by the rocky Everard Ranges.
 The land was handed back to the traditional owners in 1972.

 The settlement was funded by the federal government as an outstation during the 1980s.